5 Documentation

 #'

-When documenting functions, roxygen2 tags and comment blocks are placed directly above any functions stored in R/.
+roxygen2 tags and comment blocks are placed above the functions stored in R/ to create help documentation:

 #'